Visit Our Location in Portland, OR

 A third option is to plant quick growing annual legumes on the south side of the pawpaw while also building a simple bean or pea trellis over the top of the paw paw to provide quick shade, nitrogen fixation, as well as a crop from your leguminous shade-giving plants as you wait for your pawpaws to mature.
 Also, planting in a site that is as humid as possible is ideal for the pawpaw.
 Near a pond can be a great place to plant if you are in an area with dryer summers like we have here in the Pacific Northwest.

 The paw paw can be a very difficult species to transplant.
 It has a very deep root system and does not like its roots to be disturbed or broken.
 For this reason we sell pawpaws while they are still quite small to ensure higher transplant success rates.
-In the spring just after bud break is the best time to transplant, being very careful not to disturb the roots.
+While the plant is dormant, or in the spring just after bud break, is the best time to transplant.
+Be very careful not to disturb the roots.
 Water in well just as you would any other tree and keep very well watered for the first couple years.

 Pollination can be the major limiting factor to getting good crops of pawpaw fruit.
 The flowers are protogynous meaning that the female organ, the stigma, ripens before the pollen does and is therefore not receptive when the pollen is ripe.
 This ensures that the flower cannot pollinate itself.
 The entire tree is also usually self-incompatible, meaning that pollen from one flower on the tree will not pollinate the stigma of other flowers on the same tree.